abideenz01/Data-Engineering-/data-engineering/docker/README.md

 # Docker

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the docker module.
+This folder contains exercises and projects from the Data Engineering  for the docker module.

 ## Contents
 - Scripts, SQL files, or notebooks